LON - MEL

 • If you live in south London or are travelling from southern England, flying from London Gatwick (LGW) might be a more convenient option for you.
 Gatwick is located just south of London, meaning you can avoid travelling through London’s busy centre.
 Airlines like Emirates and Qatar Airways offer flights from London to Melbourne from Gatwick.

-Top 5 airlines serving from London to Melbourne
+Reviews of the top 5 airlines flying from London to Melbourne

 See real verified KAYAK customer reviews for airlines flying from London to Melbourne.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.